ApexRMS/landfireupdate/README.md

 **SyncroSim Options** section below that is used to set the default maximum number of jobs in the generated SyncroSim library.

+The `ssimDir`is used to indicate the installation directory for SyncroSim if it is not in the default location.
+This is primarily included for Linux users.
+Leave this values as `NULL` to use the default isntallation directory.

+Finally `logFilePath` is used to name the log file that will be produced during the run.

 ### Raw Inputs

 This section is used to set the paths of input files.
 If the data files were